Has COVID-19 Infection Affected Your Muscles And Increased Joint Pain?

 Another scientific study revealed that regenerative cell therapy might provide better pain relief compared to NSAIDs drugs and corticosteroid injections [2].

 Compared to corticosteroid injections, P.R.P. therapy provides more long-term relief from joint pain and enhances the quality of life in a shorter duration.
 People think that P.R.P. treatment is just like cortisone.
-But it is not the fact.
-Long-term use of cortisone injections will ultimately suppress the body’s natural healing mechanism and end up with knee replacement surgery.
+But it is not a fact.
+Long-term use of cortisone injections will ultimately suppress the body’s natural healing mechanism and end up with knee replacement surgery as the only arthritis knee pain treatment option.
 But P.R.P. therapy aims at repairing the injured tissue by stimulating your body’s healing mechanism naturally.
 Hence, you do not end up with surgery in the later stage [3].

 Recently, SVF (Stromal Vascular Fraction) cell therapy in elders with grade 2-4 degenerative knee osteoarthritis is considered to be safe, rapid, and effective with significant improvement in their quality of life [4].
 Nevertheless, the use of BMAC (Bone Marrow Aspirate Concentrate) therapyis equally safe and beneficial [5].

 So, no more delays!
-Do not let yourself feel down with knee arthritis problem.
-You can use your body’s natural repair mechanisms to heal irreparable tissues if you opt for regenerative cell treatment.
+Do not let yourself feel down with knee arthritis problems.
+You can use your body’s natural repair mechanisms to heal irreparable tissues if you opt for regenerative medicine as your arthritis knee pain treatment option.

-If you feel you may benefit from regenerative therapies, please contact us at our London clinic on 020 8 168 2000 or our Ireland clinic on 01 298 8000 to book a consultation or request a callback today!
+If you feel you may benefit from regenerative therapies (knee arthritis treatment without surgery) , please contact us at our London clinic on 020 8 168 2000 or our Ireland clinic on 01 298 8000 to book a consultation or request a callback today!
 We will take a close look at your case and evaluate if you are a qualified candidate for regenerative therapy.

 References